mustafakerembulut/SOS-game-AI-Training/README.md

 This will initiate the training process, where the AI model plays against itself and learns to make intelligent moves using the Q-learning algorithm.

+## Viewing Training Logs with TensorBoard

+During the training process, logs are saved in "logs" directory with model name.
+To view the training logs using TensorBoard,
+1. Open a terminal or command prompt and navigate to the project directory.
+2. Run the following command to start TensorBoard: `tensorboard --logdir logs`
+  - This will start TensorBoard and load the logs from the "logs" directory.
+3. Open a web browser and visit the following URL to access the TensorBoard dashboard: `http://localhost:6006/`
+  - Also you can try Ctrl+clicking the URL, it will automaticly open url on your web browser

 ## Playing Against the Trained AI Model

 To play against the trained AI model,